arbitrary-256/IMP/README.md

 1. Install your IDE
 2. Fork this repository and clone it to your development machine
-3. Run `npm run setup` and follow the instructions in your terminal.
+3. Run `npm run setup-yarn` and follow the instructions in your terminal.
 This process will install the prerequisites except for your IDE, and should only be required once.
 4. Run `yarn tart` to start a hot-reloadable development server in a Tauri application

 [ToC](#table-of-contents 'Return to Table of Contents')